-9 Four credits earned in grade eigh t.
-Three of the four credits must be in the mandated subject courses of English, History, Math. or Science.

-Four credits earned in grade nine of which three of the four credits must be in the mandated subject courses of English, History, Math or Science.
+- > 9- Four credits earned in grade eight.
+Three of the four credits must be in the mandated subject courses of English, History, Math, or Science. - > 10 Four credits earned in grade nine of which three of the four credits must be in the mandated subject courses of English, History, Math or Science. - > 11 A total of 11 credits earned in grades nine and ten. - > 12 Students must be in a position to satisfy all graduation requirements during the course of the regular school year.